An Elite Creative Writing Course For High School Students

 Why are there only 60 slots available?

 The Honors Academy is an elite creative writing course where students receive 3+ hours of live interaction with instructors each week.
-To give each student in our class the best possible experience, we are limiting the number of students we accept into this program.
+To give each student the best possible experience, we are limiting the number of students we accept into this program.

 Application takes less than 5 minutes to complete.